knsakib/docker-cheat/README.md

 Service Accounts: identifies a POD/program/service running inside the cluster.
 ClusterRoleBinding: it is the authrorization.
 It authorizes an account to change anything across the entire Clsuter.
 RoleBinding: it is the authrorization.
 It authorizes an account to change anything only inside a NameSpace.
 NameSpaces: kubectl get namespaces -> will show all the namespaces.
-So, the practice is create RoleBinding that will allow a servic eaccount to make some chanes inside a specific namespace.
+So, the practice is create RoleBinding that will allow a servic eaccount to make some chanes inside a specific NameSpace.
 So, we will
 1. create a service account
 2. Create a ClusterRoleBinding and ties that with the service account; it can change anything clusterwise
 2. Or create a RoleBinding and ties that with the service account anything in a perticular namespace.